IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 ## 7. Setup Watson Open Scale for monitoring SageMaker endpoints

+This step requires IBM Cloud API Key.
+You can generate one by referring to this [link.](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=servers-creating-cloud-api-key)

+This step requires Cloud Object Storage credentials.
+You can generate one by referring to this [link.](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=type-cloud-object-storage-s3-account-details)

 `Setup the monitoring of SageMaker endpoint on Watson Open Scale`

 Navigate to the [open-scale-model-monitor](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/open-scale-model-monitor/SageMaker-Monitor-OpenScale.ipynb) section and download the notebook `SageMaker-Monitor-OpenScale.ipynb` into your local file system.
 This notebook built in Watson Studio uses Watson Open Scale for setup & monitor SageMaker endpoints.
 The metrics which will be evaluated are Fairness, Quality & Drift detection of SageMaker endpoints as per the thresholds set by the user.
 This will help to identify whether the SageMaker model requires retraining & eliminate bias in the scoring of the data to generate predictions.